-Jarnkrok powers Predators past Lightning 4-1
+Calle Jarnkrok powers Predators past Lightning 4-1

 TIGHT SCHEDULE

 Tampa Bay started a stretch of five games in seven days with two sets of back-to-backs this week.
 So the Lightning gave goaltender Andrei Vasilevskiy, who leads the league with 17 victories, the day off.
-Spencer Martin serving as McElhinney’s backup against the Predators.
+Spencer Martin served as McElhinney’s backup against the Predators.

 UP NEXT